mdeacey/universal-os-detector/readme.md

 # Universal OS Detector

-Universal OS Detector is a Bash script designed to provide detailed information about the system it’s running on.
-It aims to detect a broad range of operating systems, system architectures, kernel versions, and container environments, ensuring compatibility with as many systems as possible.
+Universal OS Detector is a Bash script designed to provide detailed information about the system it's running on.
+It aims to detect a broad range of operating systems, system architectures, kernel versions, desktop environments, and container environments, ensuring compatibility with as many systems as possible.
 The script is built to run effectively across different systems, providing universal detection capabilities.

 ## Features

-- Detects operating system
+- Detects operating system and version/distribution
 - Identifies system architecture
 - Reports kernel version
+- Detects desktop environment
 - Checks for container environments (Docker, LXC, OpenVZ)
-- Comprehensive logging with color-coded output
+- Comprehensive logging with color-coded output and configurable log levels
 - Error handling and cleanup procedures
+- Functional tests to ensure script dependencies are met

 ## Installation